Western Valley Activities Conference: Membership changes

 After the 2008 season, Odebolt–Arthur and Battle Creek–Ida Grove entered into a full-grade sharing agreement.
 Following the 2009 season, Remsen-Union left the conference, and starting in 2010, Galva–Holstein began sharing all high school functions and classes with nearby Schaller-Crestland High School, forming the new Ridge View High School, which remained in the conference.

 The conference, which had spanned more than 160 miles, lost many members for the 2013–14 school year.
 Logan-Magnolia and IKM-Manning, the two largest schools in the southern half of the conference, moved to the Western Iowa Conference.
 Meanwhile, the other former Boyer Valley Conference members are joining with Coon Rapids–Bayard and five members of the Rolling Hills Conference to form the Rolling Valley Conference.
 Whiting moved to the Frontier Conference of Nebraska.

 In 2017, Charter Oak–Ute students returned to the conference by entering into a whole grade sharing agreement with Maple Valley–Anthon–Oto.

+In August 2023, Kingsley-Pierson and River Valley school districts agreed to combine teams for football, with both having competed in the 8-player division for years.
+The combined rosters, competing as KP-RV, allowed the team to qualify for an 11-player division.
+In October 2023, the school districts agreed to combine all athletic teams under the KP-RV name.
+This agreement was then severed in April 2024, due to Kingsley-Pierson parents pressure on the school board to end it.
+The agreement will drop for all sports except for football following the end of the 2023-2024 athletic season.